sunjay/sunjay.github.io/_drafts/mutable-iterators.md

 ## Breaking Things Down

 To understand what the difference is and why it might not work, let's break down the code a little more to see what steps rustc is doing implicitly for us.
-We'll start with the first iterator we wrote over `&[T]`:
+We'll start by taking a step back and looking closer at the first iterator we wrote for `&[T]`:
 ([Rust Playground](https://play.rust-lang.org/?version=stable&mode=debug&edition=2018&gist=11c63135d552069e86f09bc8d38de5d4))

 ```rust